-Artificial Intelligence requires logic.
-But its classical version shows too many insufficiencies.
-So, it is absolutely necessary to introduce more sophisticated tools, such as Fuzzy Logic, Modal Logic, Non-Monotonic Logic, and so on [2].
-Among the things that AI needs to represent are categories, objects, properties, relations between objects, situations, states, time, events, causes and effects, knowledge about knowledge, and so on.
-The problems in AI can be classified in two general types [3, 4]: Search Problems and Representation Problem.
+AI requires Logic.
+But its Classical version shows too many insufficiencies.
+So, it is very necessary to introduce more sophisticated tools, as may be Fuzzy Logic, Modal Logic, Non-Monotonic Logic, and so on [2].
+Among the things that AI needs to represent are Categories, Objects, Properties, Relations between objects, Situations, States, Time, Events, Causes and effects, Knowledge about knowledge, and so on.
+The problems in AI can be classified in two general types [3, 4], Search Problems and Representation Problem.
 There exist different ways to reach this objective.
-So, we have [3] Logics, Rules, Frames, Associative Nets, Scripts and so on, that are often interconnected.
-Also, it will be very useful, in dealing with problems of uncertainty and causality, to introduce Bayesian Networks, and particularly, a principal tool as the Essential Graph.
+So, we have [3] Logics, Rules, Frames, Associative Nets, Scripts, and so on, many times interconnect.
+Also it will be very useful, in the treatment of the problems of uncertainty and causality, the introduction of Bayesian Networks and particularly, a principal tool as the Essential Graph.
 We attempt here to show the scope of application of such versatile methods, currently fundamental in Medicine.